 Nvidia RTX 5060 Ti

 The RTX 5060 Ti is Nvidia’s primary offering for mainstream 1440p gaming.
-DLSS 4 with Multi Frame Generation is genuinely transformative at this price point, effectively multiplying frame output in supported titles beyond what the underlying hardware would produce natively.
+DLSS 4 with Multi Frame Generation is genuinely transformative at this price point.
+In supported titles, it multiplies frame output well beyond what the hardware would produce natively.
 Ray tracing performance is solid for the tier.
 The card handles 1440p high settings comfortably in most titles and pushes into 4K territory with upscaling enabled.

 The honest criticism is that native performance without DLSS leans on upscaling more than it should at this price.
 Buyers who prefer native rendering will find the value proposition less compelling.